dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The best argument against democracy is a five-minute conversation with the average voter.
+  Great men are they who see that spiritual is stronger than any material force - that thoughts rule the world.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1110 days)
+## 🌟 Experiences (1111 days)

 ### 🧮 Programming languages